PublicationsReviewsPresentationsMemberships

 • How to Write Philosophy Papers: A Manual for Beginning Philosophy Students (Creighton University, 1993).

-• Stoic Lessons in Liberation: Epictetus as Educator (85,000 word monograph)
+• Stoic Lessons in Liberation: Epictetus as Educator (85,000 words)

 • Introduction.
 Stoicism as Liberation Philosophy